DataDog/datadog-agent/Dockerfiles/agent/README.md

 - `DD_HISTOGRAM_PERCENTILES`: histogram percentiles to compute, separated by spaces.
 The default is "0.95"
 - `DD_HISTOGRAM_AGGREGATES`: histogram aggregates to compute, separated by spaces.
 The default is "max median avg count"
 - `DD_DOGSTATSD_SOCKET`: path to the unix socket to listen to.
 Must be in a `rw` mounted volume.
 - `DD_DOGSTATSD_ORIGIN_DETECTION`: enable container detection and tagging for unix socket metrics.
-Running in host PID mode is required.
+Running in host PID mode (e.g. with --pid=host) is required.

 #### Tagging